Twisters tumbling and trampoline team set for state competition this weekend

 “At Level 8, you have to be able to do twisting elements,” Twisters coach Nichole Scott said.
 “Level 9 up to Elites is when you get into your double-tucks, half-in, double-doubles.
 It’s just higher skill-base.”

-Hunter, who is one of the five Level 8 individuals with the Twisters, is among the competitors in a state tournament this weekend at the Cougar Palace on the Western Nebraska Community College campus.
+Hunter, who is one of five Level 8 individuals with the Twisters, is among the competitors in a state tournament this weekend at Cougar Palace on the Western Nebraska Community College campus.

 Elite Division competition begins at 6:30 pm.
 Friday, with Levels 1 through 8 on Saturday.
 The field consists of four teams from Colorado and two from Nebraska.